Calathea lancifolia (Goeppertia insignis) Indoor Care, Propagation and Common Problems

 Potting Medium

 The best potting mix for Rattlesnake Calathea should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
-All purpose potting mixes are adequate for this plant.
+Most potting mixes designed for Aroids are perfect for this plant.

 Repotting

-Repot Goeppertia insignis every 2-3 years at the beginning of the growing season when it becomes root-bound.
+Repot Goeppertia insignis every 2-3 years at the beginning of the growing season when root-bound.
 Take care not to injure its delicate roots.

-Use a pot one size larger than the current one and ensure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot and loss of the plant.
+Use a pot one size larger than the current one.
+Ensure that the pot has a drainage hole and the soil is free-draining to prevent excessive wetness which can lead to root-rot and loss of the plant.
 Check out these planters with drainage hole on Amazon.

 Rattlesnake Calathea (Goeppertia insignis) is best propagated by plant division at the beginning of the growing season (in spring) during repotting.
 Dividing the plant at this time hastens establishment as it is in the active growth phase.